TanguyLe/MagicPriceUpdater/doc/interface_proposal.md

     1. Gets the current stock from CardMarket.
     2. For each product will try to use a market extract file named `<product_id>.json` in the `<mep>`.
-    3. If not found, will request the Card Market API to get the market extract and save it as `<product_id>.json`.
+    3. If not found or if `--force-download` was passed, will request the Card Market API to get the market extract and save it as
+    `<product_id>.json`.
     4. For each product, will compute the current price using the market extract and the `<current-price-strat>`.
 It will create a new column named